Mai Fukagawa

-Mai Fukagawa (深川 麻衣, Fukugawa Mai) is a Japanese actress and former singer.
-She is a former member of Nogizaka46, debuting in 2011 as part of the first generation and graduating in 2016.
+Mai Fukagawa (深川 麻衣, Fukugawa Mai) is a Japanese actress.
+She is a former member of the idol girl group Nogizaka46, debuting in 2011 as part of the first generation and graduating in 2016.

 Early life and education

 Fukagawa was born on March 29, 1991, in Iwata, Shizuoka.
 She has an older brother.
 While in elementary school, she was a fan of Morning Musume.
 Although she wanted to become a member of Mini-Moni, she aspired to become an illustrator or Japanese confectioner.
 In junior high school, she became interested in the entertainment industry, and saw Water Boys 2 being filmed at her alma mater.
 She then enrolled in an arts high school and majored in design, studying oil and Japanese painting.
 In her first year of high school, she enrolled in the dance school Heroes Academy.
 After graduating from high school, she enrolled in a fashion vocational school in Nagoya.